sundowndev/castle/README.md

 - Once created, if the token's lost, **it cannot be found anymore**.
 - Uses KV store as the only source of truth.
 - Token's rate limit cannot be lower than `0`.
 Default value `-1` is reserved to unlimited rate limit.

+**Limitations** :

+- **User feature compatibility** : This library does not fully support the user feature.
+The only way to make the user able to manage its created tokens is to store them in another database, which is an anti-pattern.
+We want Redis (or any store used) to be the only source of truth for credentials.
+Feel free to make design proposals.

 ## Current status